rmrfslashbin/mastoban/README.md

 ## Future Enhancements
 <a id="enhancements"></a>
-- Use of an SQS queue to decouple the webhook from the suspension process.
 - Feedback to the Mastodon instance admin(s) or other endpoints (e.g. Slack, webhooks, etc.) when an account is suspended.